IceWhaleTech/ZimaDocs/zimaboard/04-advanced/install-other-os.md

     }}
 /></p>

+### 2. Select system image

-### 2. Click on "Flash from file" and select the system image you downloaded earlier.
+Click on "Flash from file" and select the system image you downloaded earlier.

 <p><img
   src={require('./images/ubuntu-select-iso.png').default}